bumsyalao/location-intelligence-system/README.md

 This project is a starting point for developing a Location Intelligence System.
 There are a number of ways that you can further develop the project, such as:

 - Adding additional features, such as the ability to track vehicle speed.
+- Updating the real-time vehicle location.
+- Integrating vehicle tracking system.
 - Integrating with other data sources, such as weather data or traffic data.
 - Developing a mobile app for the Location Intelligence System.

+## Deployment
+This project is deployed on Heroku App

 > Time spent developing: 1 week average of 3hours per day.